logzio/logzio-azure-serverless/README.md

 ### 4. For metrics data only - Building rollups config

-Contact support to request a custom rollups config Your Metrics account offers 18 month retention, by default.
+**Contact support to request a custom rollups config.**
+Your Metrics account offers 18 month retention, by default.
 This is to allow you to establish your baseline and make comparisons over a substantial time frame.

 Data rollups are used to compress the data without losing the original extremes.
 The original max, min, and average values are kept so you can graph the data more accurately despite its compression.
 For more information and the list of default configs, see Rollups.

-To kick off this process, email Support to request a custom rollups config.
+To kick off this process, email Support to request a custom rollups config, help@logz.io.

 Include the following details in your message: